Earth Sciences (ESCI)

 Credits: 1-4

 Study on an individual or group basis in geologic, hydrologic, or oceanographic problems, under members of the graduate staff.
 Topics include: geochemistry, geomorphology, geophysics; glaciology; groundwater, structural, and regional geology; crystallography, mineralogy; petrology; thermodynamics; ore deposits; earth resource policy; paleontology; sedimentation; stratigraphy; water resources management; chemical, physical, and geological oceanography; earth systems; earth science teaching methods.
-Prereq: permission of staff concerned.
-May be repeated.
 Special fee on some topics.

 Grade Mode: Graduate Credit/Fail grading